California Fly Fishing 4 min read

 This river runs through heavily forested areas, and its pristine water is dotted with massive boulders.
 In addition to supporting an excellent trout population, the River’s cool waters ensure a plentiful aquatic insect hatch as well.

-So pack your bags and prepare to be starstruck: You’re about to meet the most famous fish in the world.
+So pack your bags and prepare to be starstruck: You’re about to meet the most famous trout in the world!

 Fly Fishing in the McCloud River